josh-silvas/dmux/docs/contributing.md

 # Contributing
-Contributing to NBot is intended to be as easy as possible.
+Contributing to DMux is intended to be as easy as possible.
 If you have any idea on how to make the development workflow better or easier, please submit a PR!

 At a high-level, all development and testing is set up with helper `make` commands so that the experience can be the same across developers.

 ## Creating your own Plugin
-NBot sub-commands are declared as plugins within the application.
+DMux sub-commands are declared as plugins within the application.
 Each plugin should have an exportable function named `Plugin` that accepts a `*core.Parser` argument and returns a `core.Plugin` data type.